davidmatthew-ie/trimpress/readme.txt

 == Description ==

-TrimPress optimizes and trims some of the cruft from WordPress for a lighter, more secure and performant site.
+TrimPress optimizes and trims some of the cruft from WordPress for a lighter, more secure theme!

 == Features ==